 On October 15, the books were packed for return to storage and the Garden closed.
 December 1st was the first day of gas rationing or the war.
 This eliminated many future trips by the Crones to their cabin at Cedar Creek and for botanizing in general.
 There was no outdoor lighting or decorating for Christmas in 1942 (1).

 (2) Garden Log - 1942

 (3) Miss Lulu May Aler.
 She was one of the first visitors when the Garden opened in April and Martha would often note in her diary that “Miss Aler in” and sometimes for lunch together.
-Friends member J. S. Futcher (Collection of Friends Memories, 2003) reports that he knew Miss Aler and she started and maintained a large bird feeding station at the back side of the Garden, so she would visit several time a week.
-By the early 1950’s she had become too old to do the work and Mr. Futcher found some neighbor boys who would do it as they were in the Minneapolis Bird Club, which eventually joined the Audubon Society of Minneapolis, which then took over the task.
+Miss Aler set up and maintained a large bird feeding station at the back side of the Garden, so she would visit several time a week to maintain it.
+In later years when Miss Aler was too old to do it, the station was maintained by the Minneapolis Bird Club, which then became affiliated with the Minneapolis Audubon society.
+See this document.
 The feeding table is not maintained today.